meteor/meteor/npm-packages/meteor-installer/README.md

 ### Recommended Versions

-- For Meteor 2
+- For Meteor 2 (Legacy)
-  - Use Node.js 14.x or higher
+  - Use Node.js 14.x
-  - Use npm 6.x or higher
+  - Use npm 6.x
 - For Meteor 3
   - Use Node.js 20.x or higher
   - Use npm 9.x or higher